tao-yu/Alg-Trainer/README.md

-# Alg Trainer

 # [tao-yu.github.io/Alg-Trainer/](https://tao-yu.github.io/Alg-Trainer/)

-Alg-Trainer is a website that makes it easy to memorize Rubik's Cube algorithms.
+Alg Trainer is a website that makes it easy to memorize Rubik's Cube algorithms.

 In July 2017, I used this trainer to memorize full ZBLL (493 algorithms) in only 58 days, a feat which I describe in [this video](https://www.youtube.com/watch?v=5TEtHB5eoZw).